5jt/dyalog-cookbook/manuscript/09_testing.md

 What we changed:

 * We renamed the template from `Test_000` to `Test_001`.
-* We described it in line 1 as thoroughly as possible.
-The reason is that this line is later the only way to tell this test case from any others.
+* We described in line 1 as thoroughly as possible what the test case is doing.
+The reason is that this line is later the only way to tell this test case from any other.
 In other words, it is really important to get this right.
+By the way: if you cannot describe in a single line what the test case is doing it's most likely doing too much.
 * We set `⎕TRAP` so that any error 999 will stop the interpreter with a deliberate error; we will soon see why and what for.
 * We also localize `⎕TRAP` so that any error 999 has an effect only within the test function.
 In fact any other error than 999 is passed through with the `N` option in order to allow `⎕TRAP`s further up the stack to take control.
 * We initialize the explicit result `R` by assigning the value returned by the niladic function `∆Failed`.
 That allows us to simply leave the function in case a test fails: the result will then tell.